Skip to main content Skip to footer

 • Skin grafting, which is taking skin from another part of your body (such as your thigh) and transplanting it to cover the area where you had surgery.

-• Flap repair, which is taking tissue from another part of your body to rebuild the area where you have had surgery.
-You can have local flap or a free flap surgery.
+• Flap repair, which involves taking local tissue (Local Flap Surgery) or from another part of your body (Free Flap Surgery) to rebuild the area where you have had surgery.

 Download PDF - Neck Dissection